Real-Time Personalization: Use Case

-Meet Audrey, Coveo’s (part-time) director of marketing and (full-time) long distance runner (notwithstanding the iStockPhoto-like picture, we swear she is a real person).
-She is browsing products on a sports apparel website, looking at one pair of shoes after the other:
+Meet Audrey, Coveo’s (part-time) director of marketing and (full-time) long-distance runner (notwithstanding the iStockPhoto-like picture, we swear she is a real person).
+As one of the ‘loyal customers, she is browsing products on a sports apparel website, looking at one recommendation after the other:

 It’s now time to make a runner/director of marketing happy.

 [DISCLAIMER: This is a lot more fun if you have some real commerce data to play with (it should be seamless to plug them into the provided script).
 While we will mostly be discussing clothes, it is obvious that the same considerations apply to any other vertical.
 All the examples below are created with anonymized data sampled from real websites.]